saha23s/sulagna-saha-rasha/collections/_posts/2023-06-26-struggles-and-learning.md

 ### **What my project is about**

-Before jumping into the point of struggle, I want to give a short introduction to the project I am working on.
+Before jumping into the point of struggle in development, I want to give a short introduction to the project I am working on.
 I am working on creating a Ruby Gem Library from scratch for analyzing Wikidata edits. **Wikidata** acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others.

 When I first read my project goal, I never knew about gem libraries in detail and how to create one.
 In short, if you have a project working with Wikidata, you can install the gem I am creating with `gem install` command.
 Basically, you will give an array of revision ids to analyze and the functions in Gem are responsible to provide you with correct statistics of every revision compared to its parent revision.
 When a Wikidata item is edited, you can add, remove or change a lot of things.
 My job is comparing the JSON representations of the edits and writing code to detect the differences, count the total number of changes, and return the statistics to you.